tiagofrepereira2012/antispoofing.motion/README.txt

 -----

-Please refer to the documentation inside the ``doc`` directory of this package for further instructions on the functionality available inside this package.
+Please refer to the documentation inside the ``doc`` directory of this package for further instructions on the functionality available.

 Reference
 ---------